MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 ```

 ### -ModerationEnabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ModerationEnabled parameter enables or disables moderation for the mailbox.
-To enable moderation, set this parameter to $true.
-To disable moderation, set this parameter to $false.

-The default value is $false.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 The ModerationEnabled parameter specifies whether moderation is enabled for this recipient.
 Valid value are:

 - $true: Moderation is enabled for this recipient.
 Messages sent to this recipient must be approved by a moderator before the messages are delivered.